TotalVerb/totalverb.github.io/teaching.md

 permalink: /teaching/
 ---

+I have created an IJulia (Jupyter) notebook showcasing [automatic differentiation] using multiple dispatch in Julia.

-I teach Olympic Math for Grade 4 students at the [Grand River Chinese School][grcs].
+I also teach Olympic Math for Grade 4 students at the [Grand River Chinese School][grcs].
 This page contains samples of some of the material taught.

 ## Number Theory